 This combination of increased risk makes keeping pregnant women and their babies protected a high priority.
 Therefore, experts recommend that HIV-negative women who have HIV-positive male partners use PrEP throughout pregnancy and breastfeeding to protect them and their infants from infection.

 Is PrEP Safe During Pregnancy?

 The long-term safety of PrEP taken by HIV-negative women during pregnancy has not been fully determined.
 However, there have been no reports of health problems associated with PrEP when used by women in early pregnancy.
 PrEP is widely regarded as safe during pregnancy.

 Any medication taken while pregnant will come in contact with the baby.
 The baby will be exposed to the medicines in PrEP, but there is no documentation that shows an increased chance of birth defects.
-Most pregnant women who take Truvada tolerate it well.
+Most pregnant women who take Truvada or Descovy tolerate it well.